w3c/secure-the-web-forward-workshop/application-questions.md

 # Position Statement

 Additionally, you are encouraged to submit a short position statement.
-Please submit your position paper at the latest by [TBD], by:
+Please submit your position paper at the latest by July 28, 2023, by:
   1. Adding it to the [https://github.com/w3c/secure-the-web-forward-workshop/tree/main/papers](https://github.com/w3c/secure-the-web-forward-workshop/tree/main/papers)  directory, and
   2. Opening a pull request at [https://github.com/w3c/secure-the-web-forward-workshop/pulls](https://github.com/w3c/secure-the-web-forward-workshop/pulls).

 Alternatively, you can email your statement to the program committee at [group-secure-the-web-forward-ws@w3.org](mailto:group-secure-the-web-forward-ws@w3.org).
 More information can be found on our website.

-## Logistics

-- Do you have any accessibility requirements?
-- Do you have any food allergies / preferences?